 Records should be kept of all activity and, to a certain extent, it doesn’t matter how this is done.

-Typically, an incident record is used to track the activity of the incident management process, a problem record is used to track the activity of the problem management process, and all records are updated with relevant data – including data from other processes.
+Typically, an incident record in an ITSM tool is used to track the activity of the incident management process, a problem record is used to track the activity of the problem management process, and all records are updated with relevant data – including data from other processes.
 For example, the incident record is updated with known error information provided by the problem management process.

 The processes, of course, also do other things, including problem management performing proactive tasks to identify root causes and their potential preventative action, thus preventing incidents.

 Is this really so complicated and confusing?
 Maybe I’ve completely misunderstood incidents and problems and it’s me getting it wrong.

 Matthew Burrows currently serves on the SFIA Council, is Chair of the itSMF International Ethics Review Board, and contributes to the Service Management industry and the development of best practice – including as Design Authority for SFIA.

 He is Director and Principal Consultant of BSMimpact, an ISO/IEC 20000 qualified consultant and auditor, and SFIA Accredited Consultant, specialising in implementing pragmatic business service management solutions rather than just theoretical consulting.
 He has considerable practical and operational experience of Service Management.